I am currently an Engineering Manager at Atomi, a Edutech platform for high school students and teachers.

 Once upon a time, I was a Senior Teacher, Head of English, and Coordinator of Learning Technologies.
 There were useful parallels between my first career and my current one - you can ask me about them sometime!

 My professional work all lives in private repos and is bound by NDAs.
 Fear not, you can see my second rate hack-jobs here at least!
-Here are some side projects and itch-scratchers that are at least vaguely presentable:
+Here are some side projects and itch-scratchers that are at least vaguely presentable, but also some articles and podcasts that I have written or been involved in.

 A podcast interview, in which I shared my story about becoming a Software Engineer, being involved in open source, and mentoring others in the coding journeys.